 The Ninth Circuit discussed that the EIS/CCP explained that the lease land agriculture in the two refuges provides two benefits.
 First, it provides a supplemental food source for waterfowl.
 Second, reducing the amount of lease land acreage would reduce the amount of water available to the refuges.
-Because the Service's 1905 water rights are available only for irrigation of crops and for the FWs' walking wetlands program on lease land, reducing the amount of lease land, reducing the amount of lease land acreage "would simply make more water available to higher priority Project water users [outside the refuges] rather than to refuge wetlands."
+Because the Service's 1905 water rights are available only for irrigation of crops and for the FWs' walking wetlands program on lease land, reducing the amount of lease land acreage "would simply make more water available to higher priority Project water users [outside the refuges] rather than to refuge wetlands."